node-red/node-red-nodes/hardware/mcp3008/README.md

 the MCP3008 Analogue to Digital Converter, such as the <a href="http://rasp.io/analogzero" target="_new">Rasp.io analogzero</a>, though it will work with breadboard versions also.

+It will appear in the menu as ` A/D Converter `.

 **Warning**: Input voltages must not exceed 3.3V

 ### Pre-requisites